Children replay what they experience in their daily life and environment. Infact, how children play helps develop role models and role plays.

 Although the grocery store today does not look like the shopping environment in real life – where are there still corner shops instead of supermarkets? – children are able of the cognitive transfer thoughts and think of themselves in the role of customer and retailer.

-Here they can recreate the different social dynamics that can arise during shopping and change them as required.
+Here they can recreate the social dynamics that arise during shopping and change them as required.

 In this way, food retailers quickly turn into pharmacies and the customer into the patient.